-- Light Blue shirt, long or short sleeved with button down collar - Navy cardigan or pullover sweater with St. Philip's emblem. - Navy blazer with St. Philip's emblem. - The remainder of the boy's uniform is the same as above.
+- Light Blue shirt, long or short sleeved with button down collar - Official St. Philip's navy cardigan or St. Philip's navy pullover sweater with St. Philip's emblem - Navy blazer with St. Philip's emblem. - The remainder of the boy's uniform is the same as above.